postmanlabs/labs-docs/src/pages/docs/sending-requests/capturing-request-data/interceptor.md

 Once Interceptor is running in Chrome, you can start a debug session, which is a time-bound session of traffic capture.
 You can start, pause, and stop an interceptor debug session, then later start another one.
 Each debug session is logged in the **History** tab, and displays the total session time and all traffic captured.
 You can also send requests and responses to a collection, and save cookies to the Postman cookie jar.

+> Interceptor is only available on the [Postman desktop app](/docs/getting-started/installation-and-updates/#web-limitations).

 ## Contents

 * [Installing Interceptor](#installing-interceptor)